Conrad Orzel: 2015–2016 season

 Competing on the junior level, Orzel ranked fourth in the short program, sixth in the free skate, and fifth overall at the 2016 Canadian Championships.
-He hit his head on the ice during the free skate after attempting a triple Axel jump.
+He hit his head on the ice during the free skate after attempting a triple Axel.
 He continued with his program and was examined afterwards by a medical team, which found no concussion.
 Making his international debut, he won the junior bronze medal at the Coupe du Printemps in March 2016.

 2016–2017 season

 In August 2016, Orzel placed tenth at his first Junior Grand Prix (JGP) assignment in Saint Gervais-les-Bains, France, before winning silver at a JGP event in Dresden, Germany, in October.
-He received the junior silver medal at the 2017 Canadian Championships, having finished second to Stephen Gogolev, and was named in Canada's team to the 2017 World Junior Championships in Taipei.
-Competing in Taiwan, he placed eighteenth in the short program, twelfth in the free skate, and thirteenth overall.
+He received the junior silver medal at the 2017 Canadian Championships and was named in Canada's team to the 2017 World Junior Championships in Taipei, Taiwan.
+He placed eighteenth in the short program, twelfth in the free skate, and thirteenth overall.